oharetom1-sketch/GEOL0069-AI-Week-4/README.md

 # GEOL0069-AI-Week-4
 GEOL0069 Ai Week 4 GitHub submission

-# Sea-Ice abd Lead Unsupervised Classification
+# Sea-Ice and Lead Unsupervised Classification
 This projects utilises unsupervised machine learning technoques to discriminate sea ice and leads from satellite imagery.
 The satelite used to collect the data was the Sentinel-3 OLCI.
 This project will compare unsupervised classifications against ESA-provided ground truth products to evaluate model performance,

 We will be using a two cluster approach implementing abd comparing: